Sayyamjain23/E_Commerce_Website/README.md

 Future Improvements

-User Authentication**: Add login/logout functionality for personalized shopping experiences.
+User Authentication: Add login/logout functionality for personalized shopping experiences.
-Payment Integration**: Connect with payment gateways such as PayPal or Stripe.
+Payment Integration: Connect with payment gateways such as PayPal or Stripe.
 Order History: Allow users to view past purchases.
 Product Search & Filters**: Enable users to search for products and filter by category, price, etc.

-License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Contributing